diarmuidoconnor/distributed-systems-module/topic02/topic.md

-# Lab Work.
+# Lecture Slides.

-The complete set of lab exercises.
+The complete set of lecture slides.